Published: 28th January 2022, last edit: 4th July, 2023

 - Ask your environment, such as parents, friends, teachers, for their assessment of you, but always question this assessment and compare it with your results – no one can decide for you!

-- Take an interest test (for example the study information test from ZEIT) and assess the results.
-SIT
+- Take an interest test (for example the study information test SIT from ZEIT) and assess the results.

 - Do the suggestions match your ideas?
 Great, then continue with 4!